-Again, we are unable to issue a Dean’s Recommendation Letter before confirming receipt of credit for EDUC 560.
+Again, we are unable to issue an Early Clearance Letter before confirming receipt of credit for EDUC 560.

-If you require a Dean’s Recommendation Letter, you must submit the following items:
+Per above, if you require an Early Clearance Letter, you must submit the following items:

 These documents must be submitted electronically, via email.

-Please Note: Alberta Education neither requires, nor wants, the Dean’s Recommendation Letter.
+Please Note: Alberta Education neither requires, nor wants, the Early Clearance Letter.
 They only require the official Recommendation itself, which comes directly from the Undergraduate Programs in Education office.

 Teaching in Other Provinces